Find the nerdy details you are pondering about the app here. Email email@example.com if you have any to add.

 Check your settings for notifications and ensure they are switched on for the Teacher Tapp app.
 You should receive a notification each day at around 3.30pm telling you the questions are updated.

-During the beta-testing the app may occasionally freeze.
+The app may occasionally freeze.
 If this happens please hard close the app and restart it.
-This normally sorts any problems.
+This normally sorts any problems (including the screen showing ‘no results’ if you ever get to the end of all the extra questions).

-All information is held by Teacher Tapp, which is owned by Education Intelligence Limited – a company created by Becky and Laura.
+All information is held by Teacher Tapp, which is owned by Education Intelligence Limited – a company created by Alex, Becky and Laura.
 As the owners we have to be responsible for making sure it is looked after.
-We promise never to sell your personal data.
+We promise not to sell your personal data.

 Our systems are designed to encrypt and separate identifying information from answers to questions.
 We will never release school-level data, nor your personal data.
-For the past decade Becky has worked on some of the most sensitive databases in the country (including the National Pupil Database), so is well-versed in the issues surrounding safe use of large datasets.
+For the past decade Becky has worked on some of the most sensitive databases in the country (including the National Pupil Database), so is well-versed in the issues surrounding safe use of large datasets, and Alex (our Chief Technical Officer) worked for 9 years in database development for a telecoms company before he was a teacher, so he knows his stuff too.

-At present we are in a beta-stage and this is all being done as an experiment without money changing hands.
-The app was designed using a research grant from The Gatsby Foundation and Nesta.
-If the experiment is a success then we will, of course, have to think about how to make the model sustainable so that we can pay people to manage the app, the questions and the data.
-Whatever happens, we will never sell to any third party your personal data, contact details, school-level data, or data that gives away your identity.
+The app was created using a grant from The Gatsby Foundation and Nesta.
+It was originally an experiment, which we did in our spare time, and it took a lot of it!
+The experiment has proved a success and since we hit the 2,000 daily users mark education organisations have increasingly approached us about how they can ask questions or get analysis of past responses.
+To do this, we need to make the model sustainable (so we can pay people to manage the app, the questions and the data) so we are charging organisations to ask questions and for aggregate analysis.
+However, we will not sell to any third party your personal data, contact details, school-level data, or data that gives away your identity.

 Each phone can only have one log-in so this puts a barrier up straight away.
 An organisation would need to have a lot of spare phones on the go to make it work!
 We are also able to look at the sign-up information and the answers to questions, and decide whether or not to keep data within an analysis.